Counselling

 Integral

-Recovery creates deep and multiplying change.
+I appreciate that recovery creates deep and multiplying change.
 It contributes to integration and wholeness.
-When people recover from toxic stress, and trauma, particularly complex trauma it ripples out in every direction.
+When people recover from toxic stress, and trauma, particularly complex trauma, it ripples out in every direction.
 It changes who they are as well as their: relationships, parenting, lives, health, impact in the world.

 Impactful

-While we cannot guarantee outcomes, we can use an intentional approach that matches the situation and state of need, uses different modalities, and considers the right response for what a client wants for themselves within a continuum of support.
+While I cannot guarantee outcomes, I use an intentional approach that matches the situation and state of need, uses different modalities, and considers the right response for what a client wants for themselves within a continuum of support.